 No multi-policy or other loyalty discounts

-Dayinsure is the best choice for international coverage if you’re going to be in Europe and need insurance on a rental car, an RV, a friend’s car, or even a car that you have brought over there and don’t have insured.
+Dayinsure is the best choice for international coverage if you’re going to be in Europe and need insurance on a rental car, an RV, or a friend’s car.

 You can get quick coverage with quotes online.
-You just need a few documents and can purchase the policy online or by phone.
-However, there isn’t any claim information online, so you will need to call them to file a claim.
+You just need a few documents and can purchase the policy online or on the app.
+You will need to call them to file a claim.

 All of the companies that made our list of the best temporary car insurance are reputable, have been in business a long time, and provide different types of coverage, discounts, and services.
 Some of the companies only offer a specialty type of insurance such as for vacation coverage or insurance on a classic car while others offer multiple different types of coverage.